acrokat/WhoAteWhat/README.md

 1. Open `WhoAteWhat.xcodeproj` in Xcode
 2. Select your target device or simulator
 3. Build and run the project (⌘+R)
+4. Grant camera and photo library permissions when prompted

 ## Usage